frozzare/wordpeak/README.md

 ## The theme

-The theme use [Digster](https://github.com/frozzare/wp-digster) to render Twig views.
+The base theme use [Digster](https://github.com/frozzare/wp-digster) to render Twig views.

 ### style.css